jeffersonsolorzano/directus-extension-orm-generator/readme.md

 # DIRECTUS MODEL GENERATOR TYPES
-This extension lets you create a new file with you proyect databse structure.
+This extension lets you create a new file with you proyect database structure.
 It tries to manage request in a simple way, just like an ORM would do, it is inspired in how prisma works

 # Usage